 For many people considering a gap year, the biggest concern is that they’ll feel behind from their peers.
 But we believe you’ll be the one coming out ahead!

-Just listen to Global Citizen Year alum, Winson Law, who says, “whether it’s my Fellowship program at Middlebury, my internship this summer, the opportunity to travel to Cameroon next year…. at some level, I know that my Global Citizen Year has opened these doors making all of this possible.”
+Global Citizen Year alum, Winson Law says, “whether it’s my Fellowship program at Middlebury, my internship this summer, the opportunity to travel to Cameroon next year…. at some level, I know that my Global Citizen Year has opened these doors making all of this possible.”

-Pro: You will gain a better sense of self and the world
+Pro: You can gain a better sense of self and the world

-No matter what you do for your gap year, you will get to know yourself a little better.
-Gaining real world experience outside of the classroom will help you learn more about yourself and what issues you care about..
+No matter what you do for your gap year, it can provide an opportunity to get to know yourself a little better.
+Gaining real world experience outside of the classroom can help you learn more about yourself and what issues you care about..
 You will also gain a new and different understanding of the world, as you stretch, grow and see new things.
 The challenges facing the world are global in nature – poverty, diseases, immigration – and we need leaders who are ready to engage with the world to solve them.

 On your gap year – no matter what you choose to do – you get to make the world your classroom.
 And understanding the world will make you a better citizen and community member at home, in college, and in life.